-Operations Research has numerous models for tackling Wicked Problems.
-Different Models have been formulated and tested for handling different Messy Problems and there are more than one ways to solve any given problem.
+Operations Research with numerous Models interfaces with social science to tackle Wicked Problems.
+Models like General Morphological Analysis (GMA) have been tested for handling wicked and ill structured Problems.
+There are more than one ways to solve any given problem.
 We can think about a problem from several different points of view.
 Everybody should know that we think differently, and that has results.
 So it stands to reason that thinking differently about a problem will also reveal layers of the problem from different vantage points like the diagram below shows us.